 History, architecture, people

-The Institute for Danube Swabian History and Regional Studies in Tübingen invites researchers to apply for the conference "Ports on the Danube since the 19th century".
-The conference will take place from November 5 to 6, 2024 in Novi Sad and will be held as part of the international project "Ports on the Danube: History, Architecture, People" funded by the Baden-Württemberg Foundation.
-The project focuses on the modern port facilities that enabled the construction of larger buildings and infrastructure on the waterfront.
-The examination of the Danube ports encompasses several areas such as technical progress, urban development and social history.
+The Institute for Danube Swabian History and Regional Studies in Tübingen invited interested parties to the conference ‘Ports on the Danube.
+History, Architecture, People’.
+The conference took place from 5 to 6 November 2024 in Novi Sad and was held as part of the international project ‘Ports on the Danube: History, Architecture, People’ funded by the Baden-Württemberg Foundation.
+The conference focussed on the increasing importance of inland waterways, transport corridors and port areas for transport, trade and urban development.
+Historical and sociological perspectives on waterways as channels for the exchange of knowledge, people and goods were also examined.

 At the Springschool "Ports on the Danube: History, Architecture and People" organized by the Institute for Danube Swabian History and Regional Studies.
 During the week from April 16 to 19, various topics were discussed from different perspectives on the subject of ports.
 Ports along the Danube were not only analyzed from an architectural and structural perspective.
 Ports are places of business and trade, spaces of cultural and political interaction, but also bearers of historical processes and developments and are therefore spaces with a deep spectrum of potential impact and message.
 As such, they require interdisciplinary approaches and a multi-perspective perspective for research, which Springschool will convey and develop.